DAMEDIC/fhir-toolbox-go/README.md

 - FHIR model types with JSON and XML (un)marshalling
 - Extensible REST API with capabilities modeled as interfaces
     - Capability detection by runtime ~~reflection~~ type assertion (see [Capabilities](#capabilities))
         - alternatively: generic API for building wrappers
     - Interactions: `read`,  `search` (adding the remaining interactions is definitely on the agenda)
     - Cursor-based pagination

 ## Getting Started

 A quick "getting started" tutorial can be found in the [`./examples/demo`](./examples/demo/main.go) project.

 ### Other Examples

-You can find more examples in `./examples`.
+You can find more examples in [`./examples/`](./examples/o).
-The `facade` example shows how to build custom FHIR facades on top of legacy data sources using the capabilities API.
+The [`facade`](./examples/facade/main.go) example shows how to build custom FHIR facades on top of legacy data sources using the capabilities API.
-The `proxy` example uses the generic API to forward all requests to another FHIR server.
+The [`proxy`](./examples/proxy/main.go) example uses the generic API to forward all requests to another FHIR server.

 ```sh
 go run ./examples/proxy https://server.fire.ly/